 Clogged Fuel Line Will Cause a Walker Mower Not to Start

 Running old fuel can cause deposits to stick to your fuel lines restricting the amount of fuel that is able to flow through the lines.
-Without a sufficient source of fuel, you Walker mower won’t start.
+Without a sufficient source of fuel, your Walker mower won’t start.

 Make sure the container is placed lower than the fuel tank.
 Fuel cannot run uphill without the help of a fuel pump.
 If you are not getting sufficient flow, you will need to remove the line and remove the restriction.

 Solution: Remove the fuel line from the mower and spray carburetor cleaner into the line.
 This is used to loosen up the clog.
-Next, use compressed air to blow air through the line until the blockages is removed.
+Next, use compressed air to blow air through the line until the blockages are removed.